b01lersc CTF 2025 - Web Challenge Writeup

 We are presented with the above page:

 We need to brute-force a PIN from 0000 to 9999.
-We can do this by capturing the request:

 Send this request to Burp Intruder and Select the Payloads: